Spatial Clustering Regression of Count Value Data via Bayesian Mixture of Finite Mixtures: Discussions

-In addition, three topics beyond the scope of this paper are worth further investigation.
-First, in our MCMC algorithm, one numerical integration is required for Gibbs sampling.
-Proposing an efficient calculation algorithm of the numerical integration will broad the applications of our proposed methods.
-Furthermore, different clusters may have different sparsity patterns of the covariates.
-Incorporating spatial clustered sparsity structure of regression coefficients into the model will enable selection and identification of most important covariates.
-One parameter of Markov random field is require to be selected.
-Proposing a hierarchical model for tuning parameter is also an interesting future work.
+There are several topics beyond the scope of this paper that merit further investigation.
+Firstly, in our MCMC algorithm, a numerical integration is required for Gibbs sampling.
+Developing an efficient calculation algorithm for numerical integration would expand the applicability of our proposed methods.
+Additionally, the proposed algorithm encounters numerical instability when zero counts are observed, which should be addressed in future research.
+Moreover, different clusters may exhibit distinct sparsity patterns in the covariates.
+Incorporating spatially clustered sparsity structures of regression coefficients into the model would allow for the selection and identification of the most important covariates.
+The selection of a tuning parameter for the Markov random field is also necessary.
+Proposing a hierarchical model for the tuning parameter would be an interesting avenue for future work.
+Furthermore, exploring the frequentist properties of the posterior distribution is also an area that can be investigated in future research.